mvincent7891/lite_rail/README.md

 # LiteRail README

 ## Overview:
-A lite version of Rails with ActiveRecord.
+A lite version of Rails with a sprinkling of ActiveRecord (also lite).
 This README assumes a certain (>= intermediate) level of familiarity with the popular Ruby on Rails web development framework.

+## Requirements
+* Mac/Linux OS
+* Ruby
+* Pry
+* sqlite3

 ## Creating a new app with LiteRail:
 ### Creating models
-* First download or clone this directory and rename the top directory with the name of your new app
+* First download or clone this repository and rename the top level directory with the name of your new app
 * Navigate to the home directory of your app (containing app/, lib/, bin/, etc.)
 * To set up the default database, execute the following from the terminal:

 ```
 ruby 'app/model/db_utility.rb'
 ```
 That will set up a database with one table, "users".
 Check it out!
-Open your database with:
+Open the database with:

 ```
 sqlite3 app/default.db